blefebvre/implementationdetails.dev/_posts/2018-12-05-sync-react-native-sqlite-db-with-dropbox.markdown

 #### hasRemoteUpdate()

-The Dropbox implementation of `hasRemoteUpdate()` is a good place to jump in to the sync code since it will be our first call to the Dropbox API, post authorization.
+The Dropbox implementation of `hasRemoteUpdate()` is a good place to jump in to the sync code since it will be our first call to the Dropbox API, post-authorization.
 And it's relatively simple.
 From [DropboxDatabaseSync.ts](https://github.com/blefebvre/react-native-sqlite-demo/blob/dropbox-sync/src/sync/dropbox/DropboxDatabaseSync.ts#L72):

 {% highlight js %}
 public hasRemoteUpdate(): Promise<boolean> {